OSC/ood-documentation/latest/_sources/architecture.rst.txt

 .. figure:: /architecture/ood_overview.png

 #.
-Apache is the server front end, running as the Apache user, and accepting all requests from users and serves four primary functions
+Apache is the server front end, running as the Apache user, and accepting all requests from users and serves four primary functions:

    #.
-Authenticates user
+Authenticates user.
    #.
-Starts Per-User NGINX processes (PUNs)
+Starts Per-User NGINX processes (PUNs).
    #.
-Reverse proxies each user to her PUN via Unix domain sockets
+Reverse proxies each user to her PUN via Unix domain sockets.
    #.
-Reverse proxies to interactive apps running on compute nodes (RStudio, Jupyter, VNC desktop) via TCP sockets
+Reverse proxies to interactive apps running on compute nodes (RStudio, Jupyter, VNC desktop) via TCP sockets.

 #.
-The Per-User NGINX serves web apps in Ruby and NodeJS and is how users submit jobs and start interactive apps
+The Per-User NGINX serves web apps in Ruby and NodeJS and is how users submit jobs and start interactive apps.

 System context